singhritesh85/Kubernetes-Networking/README.md

 ![image](https://github.com/singhritesh85/Kubernetes-Networking/assets/56765895/50755497-8e23-4df7-86bf-8cd5b851c05f)
 From the alpine container we did curl to the localhost and we saw the home page for nginx.
 ![image](https://github.com/singhritesh85/Kubernetes-Networking/assets/56765895/9e443465-f865-4ca5-acd8-998af6a90dba)
+<br><br/>
+#### Pod to Pod Communication
+**In kubernetes each pod has a unique IP address.
+When communication happens between the pods then it will happen over the IP address assign to the pod.
+The traffic flows from eth0 of Pod1 to eth0 of Pod2 through the virtual bridge network.**